Low-Intensity Cardio Training: What Is It & How Does It Work? – SWEAT

 • Cycling

-During low-intensity cardio, your aim is to train with a consistent intensity over a long period of time, or for the whole duration of the workout, as opposed to going hard in intervals as you would with HIIT.
+During a low-intensity cardio session, your aim is to train with a consistent intensity for the whole duration of the workout, as opposed to going hard for short intervals as you would with HIIT.

 How often should you do low-intensity cardio training?

-The Sweat programs typically suggest two to three low-intensity cardio days each week if you are completing resistance training and HIIT.
+If you work out with the Sweat app, you’ll find our programs typically suggest two to three low-intensity cardio days each week if you are completing resistance training or HIIT.

-Always listen to your body — your rest days are just as important and can be exactly what you need to take your fitness to another level.
+Always listen to your body — your rest days are just as important.
+Even if you’re trying to challenge yourself or take your fitness to another level, rest days are essential for your body to repair and grow stronger.

 What’s stopping you?